layday/instawow/README.rst

 Installation
 ------------

-You can download pre-built binaries of *instawow* from GitHub:
+You can download pre-built binaries of the *instawow* GUI from GitHub:

 - `Binaries <https://github.com/layday/instawow/releases/latest>`__